Vendor Information

 Glowing Igloo is Inuit based and most items are made with the intentions of bringing back pride and education of our natural items such as sealskin, fox fur, leather, moosehide, antler.
 Items are all carefully and thoughtfully handmade by only me in my free time.
 I love to use natural materials mixed with modern elements to create fashionable yet sustainable items that are slow fashion which continues to respect our ways of thought about harvesting animals and the respect everything tied to survival.

-Little L’nu
+Little Arrow

 Laylia Bennett (they/she) is a Mi’kmaw and Acadian artist and a member of L’sitkuk (Bear River) First Nation.
 They are a Multidisciplinary Artist with a focus on beadwork and digital art.
 Laylia is Autistic, queer and chronically ill and operates a small business called Little L’nu where they sell handmade beaded earrings, pins, stickers, art prints, and more.
 Their work is often inspired by double curve motifs, anatomy, pop culture, and the beauty found in nature such as flowers, berries, animals, and bright vivid colors.